grahamwhaley/ArduinoISP-pico/README.md

      and that the `ATTiny85` was correctly identified, and the fuses were correctly programmed and verified

-If all that went well, congratulations, you can an ISP programmer.
+If all that went well, congratulations, you have an ISP programmer!.

 ## Putting it together